1q09/Kotak-neo-api-v2/docs-site/docs/content/login-with-totp.md

 ## **Overview**

 The **Login with TOTP** authentication for Kotak Securities Trade API allows secure and automated user authentication by leveraging Time-based One-Time Passwords (TOTP).
-This is a two-step process:
+This is a three-step process:

+1. **Step 1**: Register for TOTP via NEO (one time process)
-1. **Step 1:** Validate the user's credentials and TOTP to receive a session token and view token.
+2. **Step 2:** Validate the user's credentials and TOTP to receive a session token and view token.
-2. **Step 2:** Use the session information and MPIN to complete the login and receive a trade token.
+3. **Step 3:** Use the session information and MPIN to complete the login and receive a trade token.

 Below is comprehensive, user-friendly documentation for both steps.

-## All endpoints below use the following **Base URL**:`<Base URL>/`
+## Step 1: Register for TOTP

+> TOTP stands for *Time-based One-Time Password*.
+Unlike SMS OTP, which is sent to your phone, a TOTP is generated every **30 seconds** in an authenticator app (e.g., Google Authenticator, Microsoft Authenticator).
+>
+1. On **API Dashboard**, click **TOTP Registration**.
+2. Verify with your **mobile number, OTP, and client code**.
+3. **Scan QR code** with Google/Microsoft Authenticator (application can be downloaded from playstore/appstore).
+4. Enter the generated **TOTP**.
+5. Confirm **“TOTP successfully registered”**

-## Step 1: Login with TOTP
+## Step 2: Login with TOTP

+> API Access Token is issued from the NEO App.
+Go to **Invest → Trade API**, create an app under **Your Applications**, and copy the token shown.
+This token is your **access token**, and must be passed in the `Authorization` header of the Login APIs.
+>

 ## 1. Introduction